stax76/awesome-mpv/README.md

 - [copy to music](https://github.com/yazeed44/mpv-scripts) - Copies the current media file you're playing to a predefined directory, and plays the next entry in the playlist (Unix-like)
 - [copy-paste-URL](https://github.com/zenyd/mpv-scripts) - Paste URLs directly from clipboard into mpv
 - [copy-permalink](https://gist.github.com/olejorgenb/a5194d9bc183dbe0bfb02aac18fe37f9) - Copy `mpv --time=<current-position> <path-playing>` to clipboard.
 Useful for sharing when playing URLs.
-- [copy-time-in-seconds](https://github.com/linguisticmind/mpv-scripts/tree/master/copy-time-in-seconds) - Copies current playback position in seconds with milliseconds to clipboard.
-- [copy-time](https://github.com/linguisticmind/mpv-scripts/tree/master/copy-time) - Copies current timecode in HH:MM:SS.MS format to clipboard.
+- [copy-timestamp](https://github.com/linguisticmind/mpv-scripts/tree/master/copy-timestamp) - Copies current timecode in HH:MM:SS.MS format to clipboard.
 - [cp-paste-URL](https://github.com/yassin-l/cp-paste-url.git) - Fork of copy-paste-URL with support for Linux.
 - [SmartCopyPaste-3.0](https://github.com/Eisa01/mpv-scripts#smartcopypaste) - Powerful copy paste features.
 Paste URL or local videos directly to mpv.
 Copy URL or currently playing video in mpv player then paste to access at a later time.
 Add videos to playlist simply by pasting.
 Much more explained in the link above.
 - [SmartCopyPaste-II-3.0](https://github.com/Eisa01/mpv-scripts#smartcopypaste_ii) - Powerful copy paste and clipboard list features using a log file.
 Select, filter, and search from your clipboard list.
 Paste URL or local videos directly to mpv.
 Copy URL or currently playing video in mpv player then paste to access at a later time.
 Paste to access previously copied times of same video.
 Much more explained in the link above.